AGE and Mantles

 - Heavy: Heavyweight characters are typically the movers and shakers that are responsible for making events happen.
 Their stories tend to turn away from daily challenges and foes, and towards what they do to the theme as a whole and how the theme deals with them.
 Action defines Heavy Weight more than raw power, so it's very common to find main villains and boss characters in this class, and rare to find even the most overpowered ensemble heroes.

 - Boss: A Weight assigned to specific Mantles by staff, mostly for the purpose of plots.
-Boss weight typically represent entities that are more theme fixture than character, and provides a space for beings that aren't meant to be casually challenged by individual characters, to an extent.
+Boss weight typically represent entities that are more theme fixture than character, and provides a space for beings that aren't meant to be casually challenged by individual characters.
 Boss Weight is essentially "intentionally overpowered", and it can be assumed that something weighted at Boss is a big deal.
-Boss Weight Mantles are not mechanically unbeatable, even by single characters.
-They largely exist to provide tough fights for large crowds at important moments in TPs and more authentic escalation.
+Though Boss Weight Mantles are theoretically beatable by sufficiently powerful and lucky characters with significant sacrifice, they mainly exist to be fought as tough fights for large crowds at important moments in TPs.

 - 100-81: Primed The character gains a Moderate bonus to Mitigation and Endurance.